CalBenefits/compass/README.md

 _You should see a new button with the label “Compare & Pull Request”).
 Click on it.
 This will take the information from the Branch and will request a “Pull Request”_

+7. Mark the issue your request resolves (https://help.github.com/articles/closing-issues-via-commit-messages/)

-7. Give it a label, assign your teammates to your pull request and wait for teammates to review.
+8. Give it a label, assign your teammates to your pull request and wait for teammates to review.

-8. Once your branch is deleted, merge it: `git branch -d *branch_name*`
+9. Once your branch is deleted, merge it: `git branch -d *branch_name*`